Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: Introduction

+Large Vision-Language Models (LVLMs)~\cite{Liu2023VisualIT,gpt4v,gou2023mixture,chen2024emova} have attracted increasing attention, primarily due to their remarkable visual reasoning abilities, which are of paramount importance~\cite{hu2023planning,sima2023drivelm} for the autonomous driving.
+Traditional self-driving systems use a modular design, integrating various modules including perception, prediction, and planning to handle complicated road scenarios, which, however, are still inadequate to generalize in the open domain, especially for the severe real-world \textit{corner cases}~\cite{li2022coda}.
+In this paper, we primarily consider \textit{object-level corner cases}\footnote{We adopt the definition of object-level corner case in~\cite{breitenstein2021corner}.}, including both the \textit{instances of novel categories} and \textit{novel instances of common categories}~\cite{li2022coda}.

+LVLMs, on the other hand, with their extensive world knowledge and reasoning capability, have the potential to overcome these severe challenges.
+A preliminary study~\cite{wen2023road} has revealed the capability of powerful LVLMs~\cite{gpt4v} in handling the road corner cases, where the samples are selected from CODA~\cite{li2022coda}, the largest real-world corner case dataset, to prompt GPT-4V.
+Although effective, their evaluation relies on redundant manual inspections, hindering the scalability of larger-scale LVLM evaluation for self-driving.

+In this paper, we propose the \textbf{CODA-LM}, the very first benchmark for the automated and systematic evaluation of LVLMs on the self-driving corner cases.
+Following Wen~\etal~\cite{wen2023road}, we utilize the corner cases from CODA and collect question-answering annotations of three distinct tasks including \textit{general perception}, \textit{regional perception}, and \textit{driving suggestions}.
+To obtain high-quality pre-annotation, we design a hierarchy data structure to help GPT-4V better analyze complex road scenes and capture all necessary obstacles.
+The structured responses are then converted to coherent texts, which are then verified by human annotators.
+Different from the existing LVLM benchmarks~\cite{li2024llavanext-strong}, we show the necessity of using the text-only LLMs~\cite{chatgpt} as ``judges'' for automated evaluation of LVLMs on CODA-LM, which reveals a stronger consistency with humans than LVLM judges~\cite{gpt4v}.
+Moreover, we propose \textbf{CODA-VLM}, a novel driving LVLM achieving the state-of-the-art among all open-sourced LVLMs on CODA-LM, even surpassing GPT-4V on the regional perception task by \textbf{+21.42\%}.

-The main contributions of this work can be summarized as follows. \begin{enumerate} \item We propose CODA-LM, a novel benchmark to evaluate LVLM's capability in addressing corner case scenarios in autonomous driving, comprising an automatic and systematic evaluation framework.
+The main contributions of this work contain three parts: \begin{enumerate} \item We propose \textbf{CODA-LM}, the \textbf{very first} LVLM benchmark for the automatic and systematic evaluation of LVLMs on road corner cases.

-\item We demonstrate that the powerful LLM can serve as a reasonable judge to evaluate LVLMs, with in-context learning and carefully designed evaluation criteria, showing a higher consistency with human judgment than the powerful LVLM.
+\item We demonstrate that text-only LLMs can serve as powerful judges to evaluate LVLMs, revealing a stronger consistency with the human judgments even compared with LVLM judges.

-\item We comprehensively evaluate the the autonomous driving capabilities with existing LVLMs, identify their common issues, and provide suggestions for future research directions. \end{enumerate}
+\item We comprehensively assess the performance of existing LVLMs on self-driving corner cases, and construct \textbf{CODA-VLM}, a new driving LVLM comparable with GPT-4V on CODA-LM, surpassing all open-sourced counterparts on both perception and suggestions. \end{enumerate}